 (14) Serving as a delegate, alternate, or proxy to a political party convention.

 (15) Participating in any recount or challenge to the outcome of any election.

 “Prohibited source” means any person or entity who:

-(c) Conducts activities regulated (i) by the officer or (ii) by an employee, or by the officer or another employee directing that employee; or
+(3) Conducts activities regulated (i) by the officer or (ii) by an employee, or by the officer or another employee directing that employee;

 PROHIBITED POLITICAL ACTIVITIES